What is EOS? The Complete Guide to understanding EOS Blockchain

 All the parties involved need not be present at the same time to have communication.

-It refers to the ability of a computer system to exchange as well as utilize information meaningfully.
+It refers to the ability of a computer system to exchange and utilize information meaningfully.

 - Horizontal scalability